 However, this is just a small fraction of what there is to discover in Nepal.
 So without any delay let’s get started.

-Before going to Nepal, it is a must to know which season is favorable for trekking in Nepal.
-But don’t get surprised, because you can go trekking in Nepal at any time of the year.
-Similarly, due to the unique geographical structure, the weather here in Nepal is perfect for almost every season.
-However, each season has its own distinct attractions to offer you.
+However, Trekking in Nepal can be done throughout the year depending on the region.
+Due to the unique geographical structure, the weather here in Nepal is perfect for almost every season.
+Likewise, each season has its own distinct attractions to offer you.

 The autumn season is considered the best time for trekking in Nepal.
 The temperatures are mild, the weather is relatively stable, the skies are crystal clear with no dust or humidity & the view of mountains is breathtaking.
 Occasionally short storms can hit any time.